-Scott Walker is one long-time favourite artist who I’ve barely mentioned on this site.
+Scott Walker is one long-time favourite artist who I’ve barely mentioned on this site (edit – I have now).
 Born Noel Scott Engel, in Ohio, he moved to London and fronted vocal heartthrob group The Walker Brothers.
 When the trio broke up in 1967, Scott Walker launched a solo career.
 Although he had the voice of a crooner, his records became increasingly experimental and Walker blossomed as a writer – 1969’s excellent Scott 4 was entirely self-penned.

 Unusually, Walker became more adventurous as he aged.
 He reignited critical acclaim with his dark, intense songs on The Walker Brothers’ 1978 album Nite Flights, and dived into avant-garde through albums like 1995’s Tilt and his collaboration with experimental metal band Sunn O on 2014’s Soused.